-Once the beer is in the bucket, place the bucket on a counter top.
+Once the beer is in the bucket, place the bucket on the counter top.
 Attach the bottle filler to the end of the tubing.
 Siphon the beer and use the filler to put beer in the bottles.
 Fill the bottles to the top.
 When you remove the filler, the level of beer will be appropriate for capping.
-Cap each bottle and store in a dark place at room temperature.
+Proceed to cap the bottles and store in a dark place at room temperature.
 Chill the beer when you are ready to drink it.